Share this PageBack To Main Page | Email Us

 The Spirit itself beareth witness with our spirit, that we are the children of God: (Romans 8:16)

-The Holy Spirit is also capable of bearing witness to which English translation of the Bible is perfectly acceptable to God.
+The Holy Spirit is also capable of bearing witness to which English translation of the Bible is perfectly acceptable in the sight of God.

 It is the Holy Spirit who opens the scriptures to our understanding, and—if we obey the light that he has given us—he will give us a deeper understanding of his word.
-If you cannot understand the meaning of a word in the KJV 1611 based on the context, I suggest that you consult the 1828 Noah Webster Unabridged Dictionary.
+If you cannot understand the meaning of a word in the KJV 1611 based on the context, I suggest that you find other places in the KJV where this word is used.
+You can also consult the 1828 Noah Webster Unabridged Dictionary.
 Noah Webster often demonstrated the meaning of a word by citing that word in a bible verse.

 I regret that the important matter of letter and sound meanings escaped me before.
 I must admit that I skimmed and at times completely swept past the letter and sound meanings sections of In Awe of Thy Word because I was not interested in that part of her book.
 Rather, I wanted to read the historical sections regarding the background of the KJV 1611 as well as earlier bibles and of course, I wanted to find out as much as I could about how lexicons, concordances, etc. were produced.
 I realize now that I should not have endorsed her book without having closely examined all of its contents.